-The submission of your dissertation proposal is governed by the school-wide policies and procedures described here:
+See submission of your is governed by the school-wide policies and procedures for your dissertation proposal.

 Students must have fulfilled all conditions set by the School for filing proposals.
 The information below is department specific and complimentary to that provided by the School.

 When and How to Apply for Proposal Review